vanillaSlice/blog/content/post/seven-languages-in-seven-weeks.md

 ## Who should read it?

 I consider myself a mid-level developer and feel like this book is pitched perfectly towards those at the same level.
-As a mid-level developer you will have (at least) one language that you a very comfortable with.
+As a mid-level developer, you will have (at least) one language that you a very comfortable with.
 So much so that you may gravitate towards this language when starting a new project, regardless of whether it is the most suitable choice or not.
 By reading *Seven Languages* I have learned to throw this way of thinking away and to weigh up the pros & cons of languages/technologies when starting new projects so that the best tools for the job are selected.
 Ultimately, it has